Design Your Perfect Hybrid Workspace

 A hybrid workspace is a flexible model that blends in-office, remote, and adaptable work environments, offering employees the autonomy to choose where and how they work.
 Unlike traditional offices, which typically require physical presence, hybrid workspaces allow employees to switch between various work settings, making them more suited to the diverse needs of a modern workforce.

-The hybrid working model we’re experiencing in 2024 is quite different from that of the Covid years.
+The hybrid working of today is quite different from that of the Covid years.
 Data from the Office for National Statistics (ONS) shows that between May and June 2024, 14% of UK workers worked exclusively from home, compared to 38% in June 2020.
 An additional 26% split their time between home and the office, demonstrating the growing trend of hybrid work.
 The distribution of home working is slightly higher mid-week, with 67% of workers staying home on Tuesdays, 64% on Wednesdays and 65% on Fridays.

 While hybrid working has had its challenges, we are increasingly seeing its benefits: a 2024 study published in Nature found that hybrid working improved job satisfaction and reduced employee attrition rates by one-third, with no negative impact on employee performance or career progression.